Accessibility Plan 2026-2028

 • more in-house expertise trained in accessibility to produce our courses, content.

-• Our objectives for the design and delivery of programs and services pillar are to:
+Our objectives for this pillar are to:

 • use customer surveys focused on accessibility of products and services and determine if the users encounter barriers to accessibility.